martim00/aventura/engine/README.md

 1. From your project's directory, run `yarn webpack-dev-server`.
 1. Open up your browser to `http://localhost:8080`.
-1. You should see a web page with a black box that says "Hello Phaser!" in green text.
-That's our game!
+1. You should see a web page with the example game.
-1. :tada:
+1. Starting changing `assets/game.json` with your stuff.
+1. All assets should be located in `assets` folder.

 Because you are running the project through Webpack Dev Server, any time you make a change to your source code, the browser will automatically refresh with your updated code.

+## game.json file

+This is your game configuration file.
+Ideally all logic for your game should be located here (yes, no code at all).
+If you want something that's not already implemented you can change the engine and just expose through the `Engine` class api.

+TODO: put complete game.json documentation